How is Zeffy free?

 5. Form 990-T

-Form 990-T is for nonprofits that have income of over $1000 from activities unrelated to their main mission.
+Form 990-T is for nonprofits that have income of over $1000 from activities unrelated to their primary mission.
 Form 990-T doesn't replace your regular Form 990.
 You still need to file whichever version of Form 990 fits your organization's size and type in addition to Form 990-T for reporting extra income.

 For example, if a charity runs a gift shop, the income from that shop might be considered unrelated business income and require Form 990-T.